charklie/hyprdots/README.md

 - Clone the repository with `git clone https://github.com/charklie/hyprdots.git ~/.dotfiles/ --depth 1`
 - CD into the directory: `cd ~/.dotfiles/`
 - If you want to install *all* configs: `stow .`
-- If you want to install a specific config: `stow .config/<config you're installing>`
+- If you want to install a specific config:
+    - CD into directory of config: e.g. `cd ~/.dotfiles/Pictures/wallpapers/`
+    - Stow: `stow .`
 - Run `sh $HOME/.config/scripts/afterinstallation.sh` to make all scripts executable and add yourself to the input group. **This is required for keybind and waybar functionality.**
 - Restart your computer.